- What if you have more than one Regular Upward Bound (RUB) project?

-Given the nominal amount of funding for the annual sub award and the administrative assistance provided by University of Alaska, Fairbanks, we request that F&A is waived for your institution.
+Given the nominal amount of funding for the annual sub-award and the administrative assistance provided by University of Alaska, Fairbanks, we request that F&A is waived for your institution.
 This will allow all $3,500 to be applied to support the project directly.
-This means that your institution will be providing voluntary administrative support and resources in order to support the project.
+This means that your institution will be providing voluntary administrative support and resources to support the project.
 If you have any concerns about waiving F&A, please contact the Grant Fiscal Officer who is managing the project funding.
-Please see Question #18 for Grant Fiscal Officer contact information.
+Please contact the Grant Fiscal Officer for additional information.

 - Who do I contact if I have questions, or if I need to submit an invoice or report?

-For PROGRAM-RELATED QUESTIONS, please contact the Principle Investigator.
+For PROGRAM-RELATED QUESTIONS, please contact the Principal Investigator.

 – I need to update the program coordinator information for our institution.